claireleblanc/GPSeq-Pipeline/Pre-Processing.md

     awk 'BEGIN{FS=OFS="\t"}{print $1 FS $2 FS $2 FS "pos_"NR FS $4}' | \
     gzip > bed/$libid.bed.gz
 ```

-A BED file is generated with the location and de-duplicated read count for each restriction site.

 ## 12. Summary table